bootphon/fastabx/docs/install.rst

    $ pip install fastabx

-fastabx requires Python 3.12 or later, and PyTorch 2.9.0 [#torch]_ (with CUDA 12.8 on Linux).
+fastabx requires Python 3.12 or later, and depends on PyTorch 2.9.0 or later, NumPy, Polars, and tqdm.
-The pinned PyTorch version is the default one on PyPI.
-Wheels compatible with other versions and variants of PyTorch are available on the GitHub Releases page.

 fastabx is available on Linux x86-64 (with glibc 2.34 or later [#glibc]_), macOS arm64, and Windows x86-64.